 Hugh HOWES died in 1830, age 75 and still “of Wing Mill”.
 A 22-year-old Joseph Howes, perhaps a nephew and also resident at Wing Mill, had died 6 years earlier.
 It does not appear that Hugh married, but the death of Joseph did not necessarily mean that Hugh had no-one to leave the mill business to.
 We know from the land tax records of the early 1800s that Hugh did not own the land itself – he was a tenant of Lord Chesterfield.

 The next miller at the watermill was Richard HARRIS, who is recorded in various directories as a miller/farmer over the 1839 to 1864 period (the land tax records for 1830 suggest that he must have taken over the mill business as soon as Hugh HOWES died earlier that year).
 Richard’s mother had been a Nan Howes which suggests there was a familial link between Hugh and Richard.
 Richard and wife Elizabeth lived at Wing Mill and, like Hugh, had no children to pass the business on to.
 Richard was assisted by Thomas BATES, a 45-year-old miller from Padbury living with them at the time of the 1851 census.
 Another likely employee of Richard Harris was George CLEAVER, a journeyman miller age 30 from Harlington Bedfordshire, living in Wing’s High Street in the 1861 census.
 Richard died in July 1870, leaving the largest portion of his estate (although with no specific mention of the mill business) to nephew Thomas Worster with bequests to his married sister Ann Worster and her two other sons John Harris Worster and William Howes Worster.
 The 1871 census records Ann Worster living at Wing Mill with her husband George and son William WORSTER, then aged 30 and employed as a miller.
-It is possible that the mill as an operational business closed after Richard’s death, with this marking the point that a steam mill was established further up the road towards Wing, or Richard himself may have been responsible for the opening of that steam mill at an earlier date.
+It is likely that the mill as an operational business wound down after Richard’s death though – in March 1871 there are auction advertisements for the sale of an 8 horse-power Clayton and Shuttleworth steam engine and the whole of the mill plant effects.